 The American Enterprise Association (AEA) arrived in Washington in 1943, in the middle of World War II.
 In Congress there was talk of making wartime price and production controls permanent when the war ended to prevent another depression.
-The tiny AEA, a business group formed in New York City in 1938, was horrified; it resolved to open a Washington office to advocate rapid postwar economic demobilization and, more generally, to improve Congress's understanding of the economic consequences of its actions.
+The tiny AEA, a business group formed in New York City five years earlier, was horrified; it resolved to open a Washington office to advocate rapid postwar economic demobilization and, more generally, to improve Congress's understanding of the economic consequences of its actions.
 The Washington office of AEA (which eventually graduated from "association" to "institute") was the avant-garde of two momentous developments of the decades to come, both responses to the growing size and power of the federal government: the migration of business and trade associations from commercial centers to the nation's capital and the emergence of the policy "think tank."

 AEA was a partnership of top executives from leading business and financial firms (Bristol-Myers, General Mills, Chemical Bank) and prominent policy intellectuals (Roscoe Pound of the Harvard Law School, economic journalist Henry Hazlitt and disillusioned New Dealer Raymond Moley).
 From the beginning, however, the Association's spirit was libertarian and conservative rather than simply "pro-business."
 Its founding mission statement would still serve well: to promote "greater public knowledge and understanding of the social and economic advantages accruing to the American people through the maintenance of the system of free, competitive enterprise."
 So, too, its academic and empirical commitments: AEA was to be "nonpartisan and nonpolitical," was to "express no opinion of its own" and was to produce "accurate, impartial, and objective" research.